-Treatment and Prognosis of Gastritis in Dogs
+Treatment and Outlook for Upset Stomach (Gastritis) in Dogs

 Goals of Treating Gastritis

 There are a number of different treatment options for dogs with gastritis.
 They include restricting food intake, avoiding further contact with whatever caused the condition to develop in the first place, and in some cases stopping the administration of prescription medications.
 Of course, if cancer or some other systemic illness is causing the gastrointestinal discomfort, treatment options are more limited.
 Owners of affected dogs must discuss the appropriate treatment protocol with their veterinarian.

 Irritation of the sensitive lining of the stomach is always uncomfortable.
 Sometimes, the discomfort becomes extremely severe and potentially can be quite dangerous, depending on the cause of the condition.
 The goals of treating a dog with acute or chronic gastritis are to provide good supportive care and remove the inciting cause of the condition, if it can be identified, so that the stomach lining and function can return to normal.